 Developing native integrations in-house

-Question: Finally, if you were to ask your developers if they could build the needed native integrations and integration tooling for your customers, the answer would almost certainly be "Yes."
-They might ask, "why do we need a third party?"
+Question: Finally, if you were to ask your devs if they could build the needed native integrations and integration tooling for your customers, the answer would almost certainly be "Yes."
+They might ask, "Why do we need a third party to be involved?"

 Benefits of buying an embedded iPaaS